-Tip: The difference in rate between a 15-year fixed and 10-year fixed may be marginal or even nil, so taking the longer term on the 15-yr could provide you with some much needed breathing room.
+Tip: The difference between a 15-year fixed mortgage rates and 10-year fixed mortgage rates may be marginal or even nil, so taking the longer term on the 15-yr could provide you with some much needed breathing room.
 You can always make larger payments each month to pay it down quicker.

 10-Year ARMs Are a Different Beast